andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - AWS CodePipeline supports Amazon Virtual Private Cloud (Amazon VPC) endpoints powered by AWS PrivateLink.
     - This means you can connect directly to CodePipeline through a private endpoint in your VPC, keeping all traffic inside your VPC and the AWS network.
   - CodeDeploy Agent:
+    - required only if you deploy to an EC2/On-Premises compute platform
+    - communicates outbound using HTTPS over port 443.
     - archives revisions and log files on instances.
     - cleans up these artifacts to conserve disk space
     - :max_revisions: -> option in the agent configuration file to specify the number of application revisions to the archive